TimqReal/TimqReal/README.md

-- 👋 Hi, I’m @TimqReal
+- 👋 Hi, I’m Tim q
-- 👀 I’m interested in Freakfortress2
+- 👀 I’m interested in Freak fortress 2
-- 🌱 I’m currently learning how to live
-- 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me discord
+- 📫 How to reach me : discord timq
-- 😄 Pronouns: atomic head
 - ⚡ Fun fact: i like turqouse